Zane Lowe

-Alexander Zane Reed Lowe (born 1973) is a New Zealand radio DJ, live DJ, record producer, and television presenter.
+Alexander Zane Reed Lowe (born 7 August 1973) is a New Zealand radio DJ, live DJ, record producer, radio host and television presenter.
 After an early career in music creation, production and DJing, he moved to the UK in 1997.
 He came to prominence through presenting on XFM and MTV Europe (MTV Two), developing a DJ career by opening sets for bands and eventually landing a slot on prime-time radio on BBC Radio 1 from 2003 to 2015.
 In 2015, he was hired by Apple to be the Creative Director of their new world-wide music station, Apple Music 1.

 Career

 Early career

 Born in Auckland, Lowe attended Auckland Grammar School and was a presenter on local music station Max TV.
 Zane was a member of Urban Disturbance, an early 90s hip hop group whose standout hit was "No Flint No Flame" and Breaks Co-Op, alongside Andy Lovegrove and Hamish Clark.
 Lowe and Clark formed Breaks Co-Op in Auckland, releasing the electronic album Roofers in 1997 before they both left New Zealand to travel and pursue other interests.
-Both would eventually develop their careers in the UK.
+Both later developed their careers in the United Kingdom.